-- Our service will help you work out an affordable repayment plan.
+- Service that will help you work out an affordable repayment plan.

-- We help you work out an after bankruptcy plan for comfortable living with the repayment plan in mind.
+- Help you work out an after bankruptcy plan for comfortable living with the repayment plan in mind.

-- We help you determine what assets you can retain and what you will need to give up.
+- Assist you to determine what assets you can retain and what you need to give up.

-Whether you file or work out a payment plan, you will find our services very useful.
-We are here for you and will help to work out the best plan of action according to your budget and lifestyle.
+Whether you file or work out a payment plan, you must find a useful service provider that can help you work out the best plan of action according to your budget and lifestyle.